tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 The flow is also still synchronous.
 The HTTP request thread remains blocked while `rest-service` waits for `email-service`.
 So although this design protects the database connection pool, it does not free the request thread.
 To avoid holding that thread as well, email delivery would need to move to asynchronous processing.

 If `email-service` is unavailable rather than merely rate limited, the order has already been saved.
 The email call fails, `rest-service` records the email status as `FAILED`, and the API can still return the newly created order.
 That is better than losing the order entirely, but it does not provide durable email recovery.
+And imagine it was not a confirmation email we were delivering here, but a (insert important action here).

 One way of fixing this is by using a [transactional outbox](https://developer.confluent.io/courses/microservices/the-transactional-outbox-pattern/).
 The `order` and an `email_requested` outbox record are written in the same database transaction.
 A separate process reads the outbox, calls `email-service`, and marks the message as processed after a successful delivery.